solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 components.
 L1 distance measures how many orthogonal city blocks you need to traverse from point A to point B. L-infinity (chessboard) distance -- The number of moves a King would make on an n-dimensional chessboard.
-It's different than Euclidean distance on the diagonals---a diagonal step on a 2-dimensional chessboard is 1.41 Euclidean units away, but 2 L-infinity units away.
+It is different than Euclidean distance on the diagonals---a diagonal step on a 2-dimensional chessboard is 1.41 Euclidean units away, but 2 L-infinity units away.
 Inner product -- The product of the magnitudes of two vectors and the cosine of the angle between them.